Keyboard shortcuts

 1. One binary, four concerns.
 Commits, versions, changelogs, and hooks ship as a single tool.
 No Node.js runtime, no Python, no framework dependencies.

 2. Native hooks only.
 No pre-commit.com framework.
-Git hooks are plain shell commands in .githooks/*.hooks files, managed natively by git std hooks.
+Git hooks are plain shell commands in .githooks/*.hooks files, managed natively by git std hook.

 3. Config is TOML. .git-std.toml is the single config file for versioning, changelog, and commit conventions.
 Hooks config lives in the .githooks/*.hooks files themselves — plain text, not TOML or YAML.